Evaluation of Transfer Credit

 Documentation of Transfer Credit

 After your courses are evaluated, you will receive a letter from your College Liaison in the Office of Registration and Records detailing how to access an Advisement Report, which includes a complete list of transfer courses, their NDSU equivalents, general education designation for each course (if applicable); as well as a listing of all required major courses.

 Advisement Report Viewing Instructions >

-You will be instructed to view a Transfer Credit Report.
-This report will show all of the courses that were transferred to NDSU, organized by the transferring institution and the term taken.
+You may also find a Transfer Credit Report, which shows all of the courses that were transferred to NDSU, organized by the transferring institution and the term taken.
 This report does not include general education designations for applicable transfer courses, or show how courses will apply toward your intended major.
-To obtain this information, please refer to the curriculum guide, included in your letter from your college liaison.

 Transfer Credit Report Viewing Instructions >